cjlarose/cjlarose.github.io/_posts/2014-01-09-react-board-game-tutorial.md

 );
 {% endhighlight %}

-The `ContainerView` is out only stateful Component.
-It has exactly only property of its state: `board` which is initialized to the `board` passed it from its `props`.
+The `ContainerView` is our only stateful Component.
+It has exactly one property of its state: `board`, which is initialized to the `board` passed to it via its `props`.
 We pass a callback function called `this.onBoardUpdate` to the `BoardView`, so we can be notified when the board has changed.

 ## How it all works